 Visit the Icare website for more information.

-NSW Fair Trading oversees and implements the Voluntary Purchase and Demolition Program to provide safety, certainty and support for NSW residents affected by loose-fill asbestos insulation.
+The Better Regulation Division develops and implements regulations for fair trading, consumer protection, building & construction.
+It includes overseeing and implementing the Voluntary Purchase and Demolition Program to provide safety, certainty and support for NSW residents affected by loose-fill asbestos insulation.

-Visit the Fair Trading website for more information.
+Visit the Department of Customer Service website for more information.

 Public Works Advisory supports local and state government agencies to deliver critical infrastructure initiatives by providing expert advisory, planning, delivery and support services.